Veering branched surfaces, surgeries, and geodesic flows: Geodesic flows II: Higher genus surfaces

 \subsection{Construction of the branched surfaces}

-As above, let $c$ be a filling collection of curves on $S$ which has no triple intersections and for which the complementary regions $S \backslash \backslash c$ are $(n \geq 4)$-gons.
+As above, let $c$ be a filling collection of curves on $S$ which has no triple intersections and for which the complementary regions $S \cut c$ are $(n \geq 4)$-gons.
 We consider $c$ as a $4$-valent graph on $S$ by taking the vertices to be the set of intersections points among elements of $c$ and the edges to be segments of elements of $c$ between intersection points.
-Also, we choose an auxiliary Riemannian metric near $c$ on $S$ such that all intersection points are perpendicular.
-Let $R_\theta:T^1 S|_c \to T^1 S|_c$ be the map that rotates vectors by $\theta$ counterclockwise (under some chosen local orientation).